US: Donald Trump seeks Twitter account reinstatement in court | DW | 02.10.2021

 Former US President Donald Trump asked a Florida judge on Friday to force the social media platform Twitter to restore his account.

-The company banned the then-president following deadly riot at the US Capitol on January 6.
+The company banned the then-president following the deadly riot at the US Capitol on January 6.

-Trump filed his request for an injunction against Twitter in the US District Court for the Southern District Florida, close to his Mar-o-Lago home.
+Trump filed his request for an injunction against Twitter in the US District Court for the Southern District Florida, close to his Mar-a-Lago home.

 The filing argued that the social media giant had been "coerced by members of the United States Congress."